dennietruong/BaseballBattingDashboard/README.md

 This project was developed to explore how data collection, statistical analysis, and interactive visualization can be applied to baseball performance.

-I manually recorded game-level batting data throughout the 2025 and 2026 seasons and developed an R Shiny application to transform those observations into player-level statistics and performance visualizations.
+I recorded game-level batting data throughout the 2025 and 2026 seasons and developed an R Shiny application to transform those observations into player-level statistics and performance visualizations.

 The dashboard allows users to: